-Materials and Supplies - Amounts paid for items of an expendable nature that are consumed, worn out or deteriorated by use, or items that lose their identity through fabrication or incorporation into different or more complex units or substances.
+Materials and Supplies Amounts paid for items of an expendable nature that are worn consumed, out or deteriorated by use, or items that identity through their fabrication or incorporation into different or more complex units or substances.

 Capital Outlay - Expenditures for the acquisition of capital assets or additions to capital assets.
 These are expenditures for land or existing buildings, improvements to grounds, construction of buildings, additions to buildings, remodeling of buildings, initial equipment, new and replacement equipment, and software.